Asenath Bole Odaga

-Asenath Bole Odaga (1937–2014) was a Kenyan publisher and author of novels, plays, children's books, and other literary works.
+Asenath Bole Odaga (5 July 1938 – 1 December 2014) was a Kenyan publisher and author of novels, plays, children's books, and other literary works.
 Odaga also promoted literature in Kenyan languages and the study of oral literature by writing in Luo and co-authoring a guide to oral literature for students.

 Biography

-Born in Rarieda, Kenya in 1938, Asenath Bole Odaga was educated at Alliance Girls High School and University of Nairobi.
-At University of Nairobi Odaga submitted a thesis for the Masters of Arts degree: Educational Values of "Sigendeni Luo": The Kenya Luo Oral Narratives.
+Born in Rarieda, Kenya, on 5 July 1938, Asenath Bole Odaga was educated at Alliance Girls High School and University of Nairobi.
+At the University of Nairobi, Odaga submitted a thesis for the Master of Arts degree: Educational Values of "Sigendeni Luo": The Kenya Luo Oral Narratives.

-In 1982 Odaga founded Lake Publishers and became the first female publisher in Kenya.
+In 1982, Odaga founded Lake Publishers, becoming the first female publisher in Kenya.
 She would later open the Thu-Thinda bookstore in Kisumu.
-Odaga founded the Kenya Women Literature Group in 1986, with the intention of developing works in Kenyan languages by and for women.
+She founded the Kenya Women Literature Group in 1986, with the intention of developing works in Kenyan languages by and for women.

-Odaga also wrote books for children, saying "I thought that children should have something to read about their own background and the other children they know, real African heroes with whom they can identify" These stories often focus on the daily life of children.
+Odaga also wrote books for children, saying: "I thought that children should have something to read about their own background and the other children they know, real African heroes with whom they can identify" These stories often focus on the daily life of children.

-Asenath Bole Odaga died on December 1, 2014.
+Asenath Bole Odaga died in Kisumu on 1 December 2014.